lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 ## Checkout LVGL for WebAssembly

-Now it gets interesting...
+Now it gets interesting.
+We fetch the source code from `lvgl-wasm`...

-PineTime Web Simulator runs in a Web Browser based on WebAssembly (somewhat similar to Java Applets).
-[More about WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts)

-`Clock.cpp` is our C++ class that contains the Watch Face code. `Clock.cpp` calls functions from two providers...

-1. LVGL UI Toolkit Library

-1. InfiniTime Operating System, based on FreeRTOS

 ```yaml
     - name: Checkout LVGL for WebAssembly